 Use aloe vera in very small quantities if you are using it internally and remember it works best for soothing skin inflammation in pets.
 You need to make sure you are using the right part of the plant when using it for dogs.
 Ensure it doesn’t contain the whole leaf, aloe latex, or aloin and you are good to go.

-Aloe vera is not just beneficial to you but it can be of great benefits to pets if it’s used without all the toxic ingredients and in very small amounts.
+Aloe vera is not just beneficial to you but it can be of great benefit to pets if it’s used without all the toxic ingredients and in very small amounts.

 There are lots of safe pre-made aloe vera products in the market that can be used for your dog and if you are not sure, ask a veterinarian for advice.
 Also if you have concerns about your dog already eating aloe vera then you should see a veterinarian immediately.